yevagupta/Ethical-Implication-In-AI-Governance-Economics-and-Hiring-/README.md

 # Ethical-Implication-In-AI-Governance-Economics-and-Hiring-
-##Dataset of 200+ research papers
+- Dataset of 200+ research papers
-##extraction of reddit posts and comments
+- Extraction of Reddit posts and comments
-##sentiment analysis
+- Sentiment analysis
-##Topic Modelling on research papers and reddit posts and comments
+- Topic modeling on research papers and Reddit content